 Out main bathroom is decorated with Puccini opera posters.
 It makes me happy.
 Opera is a big part of my life, and a way I have developed my own talents.
 And Puccini is my favorite.

 What I’ve shown you is a very small portion of what is actually hanging on my walls and adorning my shelves and tables.
 I love to decorate my house.
 It is mostly full of family photos because that is what I hold most dear to me.
 But every single thing I’ve used to decorate with is somehow meaningful to me (and to my husband—he’s actually a great partner when it comes to decor).

 Finally, I love how this has translated into my own daughters’ rooms.
-I went into the big girls’ room tonight and snapped a couple photos (Sophia was already asleep, but she also puts the things that are important to her on her walls).
+I went into the big girls’ room tonight and snapped a couple photos (My youngest was already asleep, but she also puts the things that are important to her on her walls).